ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux with Composer.md

 ## Installation

-The software installation provided by this guide is intended to run by ROOT user so...
+The software installation provided by this guide is intended to run by ROOT user:
    * `sudo su -`

 ### Prepare the environment